Celebrating Lafayette While Continuing to Learn More and More about American's Favorite Frenchman

 Officially, the Marquis de Lafayette's tour kicked off in August (2024) but to me, it really kicked off in Yorktown earlier this year.
 An event we attended in March prompted me to write a blog post (of course!).
 Read it here if you want a little entry into this one.

-The quick summary: in 1824, the Marquis de Lafayette, the last living general of the American Revolutionary War, arrived in New York.
+The quick summary: in 1824, the Marquis de Lafayette, the last living general of the American Revolutionary War and who was also adopted into the Oneida family, arrived in New York.
 It was at the invitation of then-President and military veteran James Monroe, who served with Lafayette.

 This began a tour of all 24 states (last time he was here there were only 13!).
 Here in the Historic Triangle of Virginia, we spent the weekend honoring the man and his support of American cause.